MitchellZahn/learningcpp/projects/003-dataTypes/README.md

 ## Introduction
 This project continues my journey into learning the fundamentals of C++ programming.
-In this lesson, I learned about data types, which determine the kind of information a program can store and manipulate.
+In this lesson, I learnt about data types, which determine the kind of information a program can store and manipulate.
 Every variable in C++ must have a type so that the compiler knows how much memory to allocate and how to interpret the stored value.

 ---